 Nutrition

-Questions and tips for peach galette recipe
+Questions and tips

-We add cornstarch to the filling and that helps prevent sogginess.
+We add cornstarch to the filling, and that helps prevent sogginess.
 You can also brush the inside of the galette with egg white, which creates a barrier.

 You can serve the peach blackberry galette warm or at room temperature.